Hi, thanks for dropping by. You might have heard of me from your school, your friends, your parents, or their friends.

-Mrs Elizabeth Cheng, and my students call me Liz.
+I am Mrs Elizabeth Cheng, and my students call me Liz.
 I have taught English, General Paper, and Communication Strategies at University, Junior College, Polytechnic, Secondary and Primary School levels in Singapore, San Francisco, and Tokyo.
-Her achievements and teaching successes are extensively featured by the local and international press.
+My achievements and teaching successes are extensively featured by the local and international press.

-As Communications Director at San Francisco City Hall, she wrote press releases, white papers, and speeches for senior politicians on education, transport, government/legislation, economic issues, societal developments, and crisis situations.
+As Communications Director at San Francisco City Hall, I wrote press releases, white papers, and speeches for senior politicians on education, transport, government/legislation, economic issues, societal developments, and crisis situations.
 In 1980, I scored the highest possible marks in the Test of English as a Foreign Language exam - the TOEFL has been taken by more than 27 million people globally.
 In 1990, Citibank conferred their Most Effective Business Presenter Award on me.

 As a specialist tutor in Singapore, I use the new MOE syllabus.
 I have partnered with the Singapore Ministry of Education's Gifted Education Branch.
-For many years, she served on the judging panel of the Plain English Speaking Awards, which is supported by the Ministry of Education, the National Library Board, and the Speak Good English Movement.
+For many years, I served on the judging panel of the Plain English Speaking Awards, which is supported by the Ministry of Education, the National Library Board, and the Speak Good English Movement.
 I am regularly invited by schools and universities across Asia to speak on my methods of teaching English, Creative and Analytical Writing, and views on education.